Let's talk about it

 Time to read: 1 minute

-Length: 1 hour and 15 minutes
+Length: Each webinar is 1 hour

-Watch now📄 Needs assessment identifies six key gaps in care of young women diagnosed with breast cancer
+📄 Needs assessment identifies six key gaps in care of young women diagnosed with breast cancer

 Serving the needs of young women requires understanding what those needs are and which ones are not being met.
 Learn what young women said about sexual health and five other key needs that aren’t being met in care, from the National Needs Assessment of Young Women Affected by Breast Cancer.
 Download the full executive summary.